PeteDraper/kitsu-mobile-review-push-bridge/README.md

 **Notifications not arriving**
 - Confirm `Socket.IO connected` appears in the logs.
 - Confirm `Registered APNs token for user` appears after a team member logs in.
+NOTE - if the server restarts, the user will need to log back in again to re-register the token.
 - Check `sudo journalctl -u kitsu-push-bridge -f` while triggering an event in Kitsu.
-- Ensure the app was installed from the App Store (not a dev/TestFlight build).

-**Notifications arrive but tapping does not open the task**
-- Ensure the app is up to date from the App Store.

 ---